canopas/canopas_unity/README.md

 keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
 ```

-* Open Android app within your Firebase console
+* Open Android app within your Firebase console.
 * Add your SHA-1 key by clicking "Add Fingerprint".
 * Download google-services.json.
 * Replace it with old `google_services.json` in `android/app/` (You can also do it by Flutterfire CLI).

 ####  * Run app on iOS
-* Open XCode, right click the Runner folder, select the "Add Files to 'Runner'" menu, and select the GoogleService-Info.plist file to add it to /ios/Runner in XCode
+* Open XCode, right click the Runner folder, select the "Add Files to 'Runner'" menu, and select the GoogleService-Info.plist file to add it to /ios/Runner in XCode.
 * Open /ios/Runner/Info.plist in a text editor.
-* Then add the CFBundleURLTypes attributes
+* Then add the CFBundleURLTypes attributes.
 ```
 <key>CFBundleURLTypes</key>
 <array>